FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Experiments

+We evaluate FILIC in simulation and on a real robotic arm.
+The setup is designed as a controlled ablation in which all model components and hyperparameters are fixed, and only the proprioceptive contact cue is changed.

-\subsection{Simulation Setup}
+\subsubsection{Simulation Setup}

-\textbf{Experimental platform.} We use MuJoCo for its efficiency and accuracy in contact-rich manipulation.
-The robot is a 6-DOF manipulator with a fixed rectangular peg (0.95 cm side length).
-The environment is a flat tabletop with a 1 cm square hole.
-Two RGB cameras provide local (end-effector) and global views (Fig.~\ref{fig:sim_seup}a), though cameras are not rendered in illustrations for clarity.
+We use MuJoCo for contact-rich manipulation.
+The simulated robot is a 6-DOF manipulator with a fixed rectangular peg (0.95 cm side length).
+The environment contains a flat tabletop and a 1 cm square hole.
+Two RGB cameras provide local and global observations.
+The simulation scene and the step-by-step task progression are shown in Fig.~\ref{fig:sim_seup}.

-\textbf{Task description.} The task is peg-in-hole insertion: the end-effector must align the rectangular peg with the square hole and insert it.
-Only translational DoFs (x, y, z) are controlled, with orientation fixed perpendicular to the table.
-The hole starts slightly below and in front of the peg.
-Force feedback is critical, as small contacts are often unobservable visually.
-Fig.~\ref{fig:sim_seup} shows the task process.
+\textbf{Task.} The simulation task is peg-in-hole insertion.
+The end-effector must align the rectangular peg with the square hole and complete insertion.
+End-effector orientation is fixed perpendicular to the table, so only translational DoFs $(x, y, z)$ are controlled.
+At episode start, the hole is slightly below and in front of the peg.